Munich's IT Lead: 'No Compelling Reason' To Switch Back To Windows From Linux

 Um, it cost that much to switch to Linux?
 This can't be encouraging to other cities / governments.
 Exactly how was the money and time spent?
 Inquiring minds want to know!

-Where is the User choice in all of this (Score:1)
+Where is the User choice in all of this (Score:2)

 Whenever I read stories like this, ie. Windows vs. Linux vs. OSX vs. it seems to always be from the perspective of the implementers or those looking to make a point about whether it can be done.
 Why not offer choice?
 Why the constant insistence that users must have the flavour of the day foisted upon them?